joshtrotter/exosphere/README.md

 *Project Status:* [Released on Play Store](https://play.google.com/store/apps/details?id=trotterj.ExoSphere)

 ## Custom Cross-Platform Input
-The [TiltInputReader](Assets/Scripts/Input/AmazeballTiltInput.cs) detects accelerometer values and drives the camera and character controllers with the [BallInputReader](Assets/Scripts/Ball/BallInputReader.cs)
+The [TiltInputReader](Assets/Scripts/Input/AmazeballTiltInput.cs) detects accelerometer values and drives the character controller through the [BallInputReader](Assets/Scripts/Ball/BallInputReader.cs)

 ## Physics Based Character Movement
+The [BallController](Assets/Scripts/Ball/BallController.cs) and [BrakeController](Assets/Scripts/Ball/BrakeController.cs) are the base controllers through which movement is handled using physical forces and drag.
+Triggers are available to manipulate movement properties or setup custom movements such as a rail-grind or controlled-floating.

 ## Camera Controls
+The [CameraController](Assets/Scripts/Camera/AmazeballCam.cs) uses the accelerometer readings to pivot and tilt around the ball.
+The camera is prevented from clipping through world geometry.
+Triggers are available to manipulate or constrain the camera angle, zoom and camera effects in order to customise gameplay sequences.

 ## Morph System